-The British Thoracic Society (BTS) and Scottish Intercollegiate Guidelines Network (SIGN) published their British guideline for the management of asthma in September 2016.
+The Scottish Intercollegiate Guidelines Network (SIGN) and British Thoracic Society (BTS) published their British guideline for the management of asthma in September 2016.
 This was followed in November 2017 by the publication by NICE of Asthma: diagnosis, monitoring and chronic asthma management.

 The authors call for collaboration between NICE and BTS/SIGN in developing a single asthma guideline, a view further elaborated by Noel Baxter and Duncan Keeley in an article recently published in BMJ entitled ‘Conflicting asthma guidelines cause confusion in primary care’.